ianmacdougald/Codices/README.md

 # Codices

-The Codices quark adds more classes and frameworks for playing with the procedures established by [Codices](https://github.com/ianmacdougald/Codices).
+The Codices quark extends the framework for established by [Codex](https://github.com/ianmacdougald/Codex).
 For the time being, these additions are largely half-baked and undocumented.

 ## Installation